California Truck Accident Attorney: Determining a Fault

 1. Owner-operator

 Owner-operators are the owners and the drivers of the truck.
-There are two types of owner-operators: the power-only operator and the owner that owns both the tractor and the trailer.
+There are two types of owner-operators: the power-only operator and the owner who owns both the tractor and the trailer.

 The first operator is only the owner of the tractor, but not the trailer.
 On the other hand, the second operator owns both the tractor and the trailer.
 Unlike other drivers, owner-operators cover their miscellaneous expenses, such as occupational accident insurance, bobtail insurance, physical damage insurance, escrow accounts for maintenance of the vehicle, permits, and others.